 In 2005 a handful of US Senators tried to pass a similar law, the Family Entertainment Protection Act.
-It died in committee, making it worthy of mention only because two of the bill’s co-sponsors was 2016 Democratic Party presidential candidate Hillary Clinton.
+It died in committee, making it worthy of mention only because one of the bill’s co-sponsors was 2016 Democratic Party presidential candidate Hillary Clinton.

 The suits people file